Nadym: Transportation

-The unfinished 1,524 mm (5 ft) broad-gauge Salekhard–Igarka Railway, which is also called "Transpolar Mainline" and "The Dead Road", passes through Nadym between Novy Urengoy and Salekhard (Stalin-era road).
+The unfinished 1,524 mm (5 ft) broad-gauge Salekhard–Igarka Railway, also known as Transpolar Mainline or The Dead Road, passes through Nadym between Novy Urengoy and Salekhard (Stalin-era road).
 At some point in time a bridge across the Ob river to Salekhard Labytnangi was planned.
 To date, the only construction is the railway Salekhard-Nadym.
 Most roads across the river Nadym were opened in September 2015.
 A bridge across the Ob River is also planned along with a road running parallel to the railroad.

 The Nadym Airport is on the west bank of the Nadym River.